History

 In EYFS the children start developing an understanding of places and communities.
 They have ‘Big Questions’ which they focus their learning around each half term.

-In Key Stage 1, pupils develop knowledge about the world, the United Kingdom and their local area.
+In Key Stage 1, pupils develop knowledge about their locality, the United Kingdom their world.
 By the end of Key Stage 1, children have a solid understanding of basic subject-specific vocabulary relating to human and physical geography and begin to use geographical skills, including first-hand observation, to enhance their locational awareness, building on skills and knowledge previously taught in EYFS.

-In Key Stage 2 children study the localities which have been carefully selected to match the age and interests of our children.
+In Key Stage 2 children study the localities which have been carefully selected to reflect our school population and match the age and interests of our children.
 The sequencing of our curriculum provides opportunities for children to learn new skills and knowledge, apply those as well as make connections to build on skills learnt in previous years.